playwright-testing-qa/playwright-testing-service/README.md

 I help small teams catch real bugs by setting up fast and reliable Playwright tests for their core user flows.

+All tests are designed to catch real user-facing issues early.

 ## What I can automate:
 - Login flows
 - Form submissions